 For instance: “Suppose you decide to stay with the Mercedes A-Class; do you want it in silver or navy?”

-As you can see, it blurs the line sperating the client from purchasing the product, even if just for a moment.
-These slight tactical manoeuvres can greatly influence the final buying decision in your favour.
+As you can see, it blurs the line separating the client from purchasing the product, even if just for a moment.
+These slight tactical manoeuvres can greatly influence the final buying decision in your favor.